DungSVTech/haproxy-keepalived/README.md

 # Highly Available Load Balancing with Floating IP

-Using Docker, Keepalived and HAProxy with NGINX server as a web application.
+Using Docker, Keepalived and HAProxy.

 ## Set-up